shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

 ---

-Zheng Shi is a <span style="color:navy">**Technical Leader and Team Lead in Data Science and AI**</span> at IBM.
+Zheng Shi is a <span style="color:#EAEDED">**Technical Leader and Team Lead in Data Science and AI**</span> at IBM.
 His areas of interests include machine learning, deep learning, optimization, algorithm development, and data analytics.
 {style="text-align: justify;"}

 Zheng received a [**Ph.D. degree in Machine Learning**][def] in 2022 and worked as a <span style="color:navy">**part-time research assistant**</span> at Lehigh University (2016-2022).
 Zheng joined IBM as a <span style="color:navy">**data scientist**</span> in 2013.
 Prior to joining IBM, he received a <span style="color:navy">**M.S. degree in Operations Research**</span> from Lehigh University.